Contact Us

 PRO #5: Custom NetSuite Integration Options

-If you are using 3rd party software and want to continue using it, then you will probably want to pull all that data into NetSuite automatically.
+If you are using 3rd party software and want to continue using it, you will likely want to import all that data into NetSuite automatically.
 Luckily, NetSuite makes it super easy for developers to do so.
-There are two major options to connect a 3rd party software to NetSuite (i.e. Salesforce, ecommerce solutions, ShipStation).
+There are two major options to connect third-party software to NetSuite (i.e., Salesforce, ecommerce solutions, ShipStation).
 The first is to use a connector platform.
 They have already built the integration, but they will charge subscription fees to use it.
 The other option is sometimes more cost-effective (not always).
 You can have a developer build the NetSuite integration.
-It's quite easy for NetSuite developers to do so using Restlet or Soap calls.
+It's quite easy for NetSuite developers to do so using Restlet or SOAP calls.
 In general, you will want the flexibility that a Restlet provides.
-Some customers prefer this method since it eliminates the need for a subscription fee and will give you a ton of control.
+Some customers prefer this method since it eliminates the need for a subscription fee and gives you a ton of control.
 You can learn more about NetSuite integrations here.

-PRO #6: Large Percentage of Tech IPO Companies are on NetSuite
+PRO #6: A Large Percentage of Tech IPO Companies are on NetSuite

 This is a pretty impressive statistic to boast about.
 The fact that so many companies are using NetSuite as their infrastructure to launch their business is impressive.